 Academic difficulties: Academic support offered by the MSO will be assessed on a case by case basis.
 If the difficulty is within the academic sphere then we may need to consult with relevant staff in your department to assess your support needs and your permission will be required for this.

-Other difficulties that impact on a student’s ability to study: Life crisis can occur at any time and can take many forms.
-We, in the MSO, are well aware that for mature students balancing home/work and study can be difficult.
+Other difficulties that impact on a student’s ability to study: The staff of the MSO are well aware that for mature students balancing home/work and study can be difficult.
 We are available to listen to your particular issue and point you in the right direction to get help and support.
 Sometimes we can help a student to successfully address an issue immediately and other times the difficulty may be beyond our resources and other service areas within the University may be required.

 - If there is a serious concern that there may be a threat to the safety or life of you or others.